wagnerpinheiro/trac-slack-plugin/README.md

-Tanks to Sebastian Southen for your work with Irker Notification!
+Thanks to Sebastian Southen for his work with the Irker Notification!

 ## License